GSA/digitalgov.gov/content/about/_index.md

 ## Mission

-To connect our federal colleagues with the knowledge they need to create outstanding websites and digital services.
+To connect our federal colleagues with the knowledge they need to build outstanding websites and digital services.

 ## Vision